Resources for Entering Students

 Confirm Your Intent to Enroll

 The first step to becoming an entering student is declaring your intent to enroll.
-To do so, log in to the Liaison application portal and accept your offer of admission therein.
+To do so, follow the link sent to you by email the day you received the email with your letter of acceptance.
+You can accept your offer of admission through that link.
+If you are unable to find the original email, reach out to the Admissions Office at firstname.lastname@example.org for next steps.
 Depending on your program, you may need to pay a deposit to do so.
-Once you have electronically accepted your offer of admission you will move in our system from an “applicant” to an “entering student.”
+Once you have electronically accepted your offer of admission, you will move in our system from an “applicant” to an “entering student.”
 This will allow you to begin the steps listed in the checklist below.

 Get a BU Email Address

-We use email to communicate with students every few weeks until classes begin.
+We use email to communicate with students throughout the spring and summer.
 It is important that incoming students establish a BU email address and that they check their new inbox regularly.
-Soon after your admission is processed you will receive an email from the Admissions Office that includes your BU Identification Number (a 9-digit number that begins with a “U”) and instructions on how to enroll in the University’s “BU Google Apps.”
+Soon after your admission is processed, the Admissions Office will send you an email from the IT Department that includes instructions on how to enroll in the University’s “BU Google Apps.”
 BU student email is powered by Gmail (Google Mail).
-Once you have established a BU email address and Kerberos password you will have access to the Student Link and other University resources.
+You will need your BU ID (your 9 digit ID number that begins with “U”) to establish your BU email address and kerberos password.
+This can be found on your Liason application, or you can reach out to email@example.com and we will send it to you.
+Once you have established a BU email address and Kerberos password, you will have access to the Student Link and other University resources.

 Complete All Your Financial Aid Materials